pzverkov/Los-Flights/README.md

 ● The app was written in Kotlin 100% with using the Clean Architecture and Jetpack Compose.

-● Use kotlin flow / coroutines.
+● Use Kotlin Flow / Coroutines.

-● Use Mockk
+● Use Mockk, Dagger/Hilt, Retrofit2, Room, Orbit Compose

 ![alt text](https://github.com/pzverkov/LosFlights/blob/main/coverage.png?raw=true)